Last Updated on September 3, 2022 by Erik Sullivan

 - A clothes Steamer will not give your dress the sharp and professional look

 A clothes iron works by heating up the fabric and then using pressure to smooth out the wrinkles.

 The first step in using an iron is to select the most appropriate setting for the fabric.
 Most clothes iron comes with different temperature setting for pressing different types of clothes.
-This is important because selecting the wrong temperature setting can make a disaster of the fabric.
+This is important because selecting the wrong temperature setting can cause a disaster for the fabric.

 Once the iron is set to the correct temperature, you simply need to run it over the wrinkles in your clothing.

 For best results, you should use an ironing board when pressing clothes.
 The board provides a wide flat surface that makes it easier to get a good press.
 It also ensures a smooth ironing experience without back pain.